Davis Refinery Site – September 17th, 2018

 There is not likely a more business friendly state in the union compared to North Dakota, whose officials have urged Meridian to proceed with its Davis Refinery plans.
 Our presence is an integral part of the state’s plan to solve three major issues it faces: the creation of permanent jobs, the shortage of diesel fuel and the environmental crisis of the flaring of natural gas.
 Meridian expects to receive expedited permitting for the plant.

-The Davis refinery will be only the second “greenfield” refinery constructed in the U.S. since 1976.
+The Davis refinery will be the first full-conversion “greenfield” refinery constructed in the U.S. since 1976.
 As a new, modern plant, the refinery will enjoy 100% new equipment configured in the most efficient manner, with longer operating cycles and higher output as compared with legacy refineries built decades ago.